 Mission, vision and goals

 The following are essential attributes that each anesthesia provider or potential anesthesia provider must possess in order to successfully complete the Graduate Program in Nurse Anesthesia.
-This document provides insight to persons interested in applying for Graduate Education in Nurse Anesthesia to better understand the physical, mental, emotional, and behavioral requirements necessary to continually function in the best interest of patients by providing quality and safe anesthesia care to patients.
-The Program of Nurse Anesthesia acknowledges the requirements of the American with Disabilities Act of 1990 and section 504 of the rehabilitation Act of 1973.
+The learner expectations provide insight to those interested in applying for Graduate Education in Nurse Anesthesia to better understand the physical, mental, emotional, and behavioral requirements necessary to continually function in the best interest of patients by providing quality and safe anesthesia care to patients.
 Fundamental to the requirements for safe anesthesia practice necessitates that students show skills and abilities to optimize the following areas of learning:

 - Psychomotor capabilities